Planning the Perfect Homeschool Day

 Reconsider the Extras

 As homeschooling has become mainstream, it has also become more convoluted with a plethora of available activities.
 Socialization, exercise, and outings are important and have their place, but the primary purpose of education is . . . drum roll please, you don’t want to miss it . . . education.
 That’s right, if you are homeschooling, it’s pretty important to actually school the kids.
+If the obligations are crowding out the necessities, don’t move forward until you’ve re-evaluated those outside commitments to see how you might whittle them down.

 The Homeschool Schedule

-In the evening, get a fresh piece of paper, and try again, including your adjustments.
-Try again and in a few days, if needed, make a few more adjustments.
+In the evening, get a fresh piece of paper and try again, including your adjustments.
+Try again and, in a few days, if needed, make a few more adjustments.
 Days turn into weeks, and weeks into months.

-Children grow, schedules change, and life throws you a curve ball every so often, but in the end, planning a successful day (okay, we’ll try for a decent day) of homeschooling is as simple as a piece of paper, a pencil, and a tomorrow.
+Children grow, schedules change, and life throws you a curve ball every so often, but in the end, implementing a successful day (okay, we’ll try for a decent day) of homeschooling is as simple as a piece of paper, a pencil, and a tomorrow.